cohesity/cohesity-powershell-module/docs/cmdlets-reference/restore-cohesityremotefile.md

 ```

 ## DESCRIPTION
-Request to create a Restore Task for recovering files or folders from a remote target.
+Restores the specified files or folders from a remote cluster.

 ## EXAMPLES